oliviercreurer/compass/README.md

 ## Compass (v1.0)

 __Compass__ is a sequencer-based asynchronous looper for Monome Norns.
-Plug in a mono or stereo source, and then use Compass' built-in sequencer to manipulate recording and looping behaviors.
-A few commands are also available to manipulate the sequence itself.
+Plug in a mono or stereo source, and then use Compass' built-in sequencer to manipulate recording and looping behaviors along with the sequence itself.

 __*Input Routing & Recording*__